EarthEngineering/EarthEngineering.github.io/_posts/2020-04-22-facetop-components-and-tech-stack.md

 ### rest.facetop.xyz

 [rest.facetop.xyz](http://rest.facetop.xyz) is a suite of REST webservices for Facetop.
+It accepts requests in the form of HTTP and returns JSON.
+It also has an [MQTT](https://www.npmjs.com/package/mqtt) message broker for publishing messages to channels which have subscribers.
 This can also be found [on Github](https://github.com/EarthEngineering/rest.facetop.xyz)

 ### Facetop OS

 [on Github](https://github.com/EarthEngineering/facetop-os).

+## MQTT Demo

+The rest.facetop.xyz code base has a basic IoT demo.
+If you open two tabs and in one run `node app.js` and in the other run `node client.js` you'll see an MQTT broker, subscriber and message being published.